GoogleChrome/web.dev/src/site/content/en/blog/gedi/index.md

 ## Results

 The new site became one of the fastest GEDI newspaper sites based on the key metrics such as time to first byte and first content full paint.
+The team used what they learned to scale this innovation to other high-traffic sites, such as La Stampa and La Repubblica.

 <ul class="stats">
  <div class="stats__item">